rhettjay/presentations/ipv6/script.md

 # Intro
 Hi CIS 620, my name is Rhett Bulkley!
 A little bit about me:
-- I'm a software engineer based of out Utah working at another university there.
+- I'm a software engineer based of out Utah
+- Happily married and a proud dad of 3 amazing kids
+- I'm designing a printed circuit board for a keyboard called the neolexis
 - This is my last class at CSU
-- Happily married and a proud dad of 3 amazing kids

 # Funny / WarGames
-Let's watch a short clip togheter.
+Let's watch a short clip together.
 I'd normally pause during this section and ask who recognized any of those noises when our protagonist was connecting.
 I was there for those days and that was called Dial-up.
-Specifically what's demonstrated is a technic of network hacking/discovery called hammer dialing where a person calls a series of modems until they find a computer.
+Specifically what's demonstrated is a technique of network hacking/discovery called hammer dialing where a person calls a series of modems until they find a computer.

 This was my favorite movie growing up and is one of the many things I find so fascinating about technology.
 I love technology and am excited to take this opportunity to share what I have learned about internet addressing protocols!